-51. A hierarchy of priority levels is reflected in the proposed breakdown by source of funding.
-Under the proposed scenario, the regular budget of the United Nations covers the core secretariat functions, which are of the highest priority; the Environment Fund covers the most important activities of the UNEP programme of work; and the trust funds and extrabudgetary funding cover those activities in the programme of work that are dependent on further funding by donors (with the exception of trust funds for multilateral environmental agreement secretariats, which are themselves of the highest priority but for which funding hierarchy is contingent on decisions adopted by the parties to the agreements and is not currently included in the UNEP programme of work).

-52. The budget for 2014-2015 foresees a progressive increase in the 2014-2015 Environment Fund targets (\$110 million in 2014 and \$135 million in 2015) and an increase to \$50 million from the regular budget of the United Nations to take into account the outcome of Rio+20.
+- A hierarchy of priority levels is reflected in the proposed breakdown by source of funding.
+Under the proposed scenario, the regular budget of the United Nations covers the core secretariat functions, which are of the highest priority; the Environment Fund covers the most important activities of the UNEP programme of work; and the trust funds and extrabudgetary funding cover those activities in the programme of work that are dependent on further funding by donors (with the exception of trust funds for multilateral environmental agreement secretariats, which are themselves of the highest priority but for which funding hierarchy is contingent on decisions adopted by the parties to the agreements and is not currently included in the UNEP programme of work). - 52.
+The budget for 2014-2015 foresees a progressive increase in the 2014-2015 Environment Fund targets (\$110 million in 2014 and \$135 million in 2015) and an increase to \$35 million from the regular budget of the United Nations to take into account the decisions of the General Assembly.
 The projected income from extrabudgetary sources takes into account the considerable pressure on public funding at this time.
 Owing to a combination of reduced income from trust funds and savings through efficiency enhancement measures, programme support costs have also been significantly reduced to a total of \$23 million.
-These costs result in a revised overall budget of \$634 million, which does not include UNEP activities funded by the Multilateral Fund for the Implementation of the Montreal Protocol.

-53. Should the proposed budget allocation from the regular budget of the United Nations not be approved, the other allocations, including from the Environment Fund, will have to be rebudgeted to ensure that any core functions not funded from the regular budget are covered by the Environment Fund, as well as to ensure adequacy in terms of budget allocations across other funding sources, subprogramme and divisional budgets, and a corresponding adjustment in expected outputs and accomplishments.

-54. Table 1 shows the proposed budget for the biennium 2014-2015, with a comparative analysis with 2012-2013 and by post and non-post costs.
+These costs result in a proposed revised budget for 2014-2015of \$619 million, which is \$12.7 million less than the budget approved by the Governing Council at its twenty-seventh session.
+This amount includes funding provided by the Global Environment Facility but not funding provided by the Multilateral Fund for the Implementation of the Montreal Protocol. - 53.
+Since only a first of the Secretary-General's request for the allocation of United Nations regular budget resources to UNEP has been approved, the overall allocation, as well as part of the breakdown of the Environment Fund, has been revised to ensure that mission-critical core functions not funded under the United Nations regular budget are covered by the Environment Fund, that budget allocations across other funding sources, subprogramme and divisional budgets are adequate and that expected outputs and accomplishments are adjusted accordingly - 54.
+Table 1 shows the proposed revised budget for the biennium 2014-2015, comparing it with 2012-2013 and showing post and non-post costs.

-Resources (t housands of Un ited States dollars) Posts

-Category 2012-2013 Changes 2014-2015 2012-2013 Changes 2014-2015

-A. Environment Fund

-Post 122 310 (3 2 3 6) 119 074 473 (23) 450

-Non-post 62 287 51 139 113 426

-Fund programme reserve 6 365 6 135 12 500

-Subtotal A 190 962 54 038 245 000 473 (23) 450

-B. Trust and earmarked funds a,b

-Trust and earmarked funds 242 097 (40 097) 202 000 173 (28) 145

-Subtotal B 242 097 (40 097) 202 000 173 (28) 145

-C. GEF trust funds

-GEF trust funds 143 000 (29 100) 113 900 79 (22) 57

-Subtotal C 143 000 (29 100) 113 900 79 (22) 57

-D. Programme support costs

-Programme support costs 28 183 (4 983) 23 200 72 (3) 69

-Subtotal D 28 183 (4 983) 23 200 72 (3) 69

-E. Regular budget c,d

-Post 13 140 27 479 40 619 48 100 148

-Non-post 1 217 8 887 10 104

-Subtotal E 14 357 36 366 50 723 48 100 148

-Total (A+B+C+D+E) 618 600 16 223 634 823 845 24 869

-Environment Fund breakdown

-2014 2015 2014-2015 total

-Environment Fund 110 000 135 000 245 000